syncfusion-content/aurelia-docs/Aurelia/RadialMenu/Getting-Started.md

 {% endhighlight %}

 Run the above code and select any text inside the target.
 The settings icon is displayed.
 Click that icon to render the RadialMenu component.
-Click **bold** item in Radialmenu component, to render the following output.
+Click **bold** item in `RadialMenu` component, to render the following output.

 ![](Getting_Started_images/Getting_Started_img3.png)